- Take a culinary tour of Edinburgh's best artisanal shops & markets

 Work up an appetite on this morning's three-hour culinary tour.
 Led by a chef or food writer, this tour gives you insider access to some of Edinburgh’s top food shops, where you'll meet shop owners, taste artisanal products, and discover some of the best-kept secrets of Scottish culinary traditions.
 Your walk starts in the up-and-coming area of Stockbridge, where you can visit Scotland’s oldest specialist deli and wine merchant or stop at the city's first independent coffee shop to learn about the local renaissance of good coffee.
 Browse the season's wild game in the window of a real butcher shop, then slip inside to taste some game pies.
 In the market, sample some of the hot and cold smoked salmon, haddock, trout, and seafood from an award-winning smokehouse.

-Afterward, it's time to bid Edinburgh farewell for now as you pick up your rental car and head north towards the Highlands and Inverness, a compact and charming city on the banks of the River Ness.
+Afterward, it's time to bid Edinburgh farewell for now as you pick up your rental car and head north toward the Highlands and Inverness, a compact and charming city on the banks of the River Ness.

 After checking into your accommodations, you can visit the nearby Culloden Battlefield for a moving and fascinating tour.
-The site of the last battle on British soils, Culloden sits on top of a ridge, four miles east of Inverness.
+The site of the last battle on British soil, Culloden sits on top of a ridge, four miles east of Inverness.
 Here the final conflict of the Jacobean Uprising in 1746 changed the shape of the Highlands forever, and the Jacobite army of Bonnie Prince Charlie met a chilling end.
 After a stop at the multi-media center onsite, your private guide will take you for a walk on the battlefield.
 Because so many Highland families ended up leaving Scotland, Culloden has become a focal point for their returning descendants and a site of global importance in terms of cultural visits.

 Alternately, opt for a two-hour cruise along the Caledonian Canal to the legendary waters of Loch Ness.
 Boarding at Dochgarroch, the breathtaking journey takes you past the lakeside ruins of Urquart Castle and a panorama of mountains, water, and sky.